 Acute overdosage of spironolactone may be manifested by drowsiness, mental confusion, maculopapular or erythematous rash, nausea, vomiting, dizziness, or diarrhea.
-Rarely, instances of hyponatremia, hyperkalemia (less commonly seen with Aldactazide (spironolactone and hydrochlorothiazide) because the hydrochlorothiazide component tends to produce hypokalemia), or hepatic coma may occur in patients with severe liver disease, but these are unlikely due to acute overdosage.
+Rarely, instances of hyponatremia, hyperkalemia (less commonly seen with ALDACTAZIDE because the hydrochlorothiazide component tends to produce hypokalemia), or hepatic coma may occur in patients with severe liver disease, but these are unlikely due to acute overdosage.

 Patients who have renal impairment may develop spironolactone-induced hyperkalemia.
-In such cases, Aldactazide (spironolactone and hydrochlorothiazide) should be discontinued immediately.
+In such cases, ALDACTAZIDE should be discontinued immediately.
 With severe hyperkalemia, the clinical situation dictates the procedures to be employed.
-These include the intravenous administration of calcium chloride solution, sodium bicarbonate solution and/or the oral or parenteral administration of glucose with a rapid-acting insulin preparation.
+These include the intravenous administration of calcium chloride solution, sodium bicarbonate solution, and/or the oral or parenteral administration of glucose with a rapid-acting insulin preparation.
 These are temporary measures to be repeated as required.
 Cationic exchange resins such as sodium polystyrene sulfonate may be orally or rectally administered.
 Persistent hyperkalemia may require dialysis.

-Aldactazide (spironolactone and hydrochlorothiazide) is contraindicated in patients with anuria, acute renal insufficiency, significant impairment of renal excretory function, or hyperkalemia, and in patients who are allergic to thiazide diuretics or to other sulfonamide-derived drugs.
-Aldactazide (spironolactone and hydrochlorothiazide) may also be contraindicated in acute or severe hepatic failure.
+ALDACTAZIDE is contraindicated in patients with anuria, acute renal insufficiency, significant impairment of renal excretory function, hypercalcemia, hyperkalemia, Addison's disease or other conditions associated with hyperkalemia, and in patients who are allergic to thiazide diuretics or to other sulfonamide-derived drugs.
+ALDACTAZIDE may also be contraindicated in acute or severe hepatic failure.

 This monograph has been modified to include the generic and brand name in many instances.